satinsiders/Manager-MAS/docs/mas-brief.md

 The system maintains a dedicated teacher account that is manually paired with each student on the SuperfastSAT platform.
 Once linked, the teacher account can interact with the student and manage curriculum delivery.

+**Terminology:** Within this project, **studyplan** refers to the personalized, versioned plan managed by the agents.
+The word **curriculum** is reserved for the content packages on the SuperfastSAT platform and is left unchanged when referring to those units.

 ## 1. Content Hierarchy & Delivery Flow

 - All curricula live in the SuperfastSAT CMS, which syncs with the LMS.